 - Appropriate consideration has been given to the necessity of Accommodation, the purpose and nature of the proposed placement;

 - Whether the Accommodation provided should be via a Court Order or undertaken with Parental Consent using Section 20 (1989 Act).
 In considering this the local authority should:

 - However, where the circumstances constitute an emergency, opportunities for consultation may be limited e.g. where a parent/carer is not available.

-Before a decision is made to Look After a child, consideration should be given to referring the case to the Prevention and Intervention Team or the Placement Support Team or the Route One Outreach Project for alternative strategies, or making arrangements with other extended family members or friends who might be prepared to care for the child without the need for the child to be Looked After (see Children Cared for by Relatives and Friends Outside the Looked After System).
+Before a decision is made to Look After a child a referral should be made to the Residential Edge of Care service (ReoC), for alternative strategies, or making arrangements with other extended family members or friends who might be prepared to care for the child without the need for the child to be Looked After (see Children Cared for by Relatives and Friends Outside the Looked After System).

 If no such arrangement can be identified or such an arrangement would not meet the child's needs, a Planning/Threshold of Care Meeting will be held wherever possible to plan or consider:

 - The child's immediate placement needs, including the child's views, the parents' views and whether a Looked After placement with a relative or friend may be possible;